August 15, 2024, 3:45 pm | Read time: 10 minutes

 10. Spiaggia La Cinta – Sardinia

 Spiaggia La Cinta has also made it onto our list of Italy’s most beautiful beaches.
 The main reason is its vastness.
-At 3.2 kilometers long, it is one of the longest beaches on the island and practically begs for extensive beach walks.
+At 3.2 kilometers long, it is one of the island’s longest beaches and practically begs for extensive beach walks.
 These are especially beautiful in the winter months!
 Because Spiaggia La Cinta slopes gently, it is perfect for families with children.
 Our tip: Right next door is the Puntalida Golf Club with a sea view.
 We also recommend the Sardinian dishes at the Restaurant La Taverne degli Astisti in the nearby town of San Teodoro.

-11. Spiaggia Rosa – Isola Budelli
+11. Spiaggia Rosa – Budelli Island

 12. Isola Bella – Sicily

 Below Taormina lies a tiny island in the sea called Isola Bella.
 The “Beautiful Island” is connected to the Sicilian mainland by a sandbank of white pebbles, offering a spectacular view from the coastal road above.
 The water around the island is crystal clear, making it perfect for snorkeling.
-If you can’t find a spot on the sandbank in the summer, you’ll surely find one at the adjacent Lido di Delfino beach, from which you can enjoy a beautiful view of the island.
+If you can’t find a spot on the sandbank in the summer, you’ll surely find one at the adjacent Lido di Delfino beach, which offers a beautiful view of the island.
 Our tip: The Regional Naturalistic Museum of Isolabella is worth a visit and offers cool rooms.
 Right next door is also a good pizzeria.

 Also interesting: Ponza – this Italian island is still a real insider tip!